ThomasSutton/CS310_Team2_Project/README.md

 - The classes include: “Badge.java”, “Punch.java”, “Shift.java”, “CS310_Team2_Project.java”, and “TASDatabase.java”.
 - Feature five, the feature that I will describe in detail, dealed with taking information from previous features, putting it into a hash map, adding the hash map to an array list, and returning that array list as a JSON string.
 - This feature involved creating the method called “getPunchListAsJSON()” and this method is under the “TASDatabase.java” class.
+- This method is not under the master branch.
+To view it you need to change to the branch called "Final".

 /Algorithm/